 If you can’t take that seriously, then perhaps the onus is on you.

-"The People v.
+“The People v.
 O.J.
-Simpson: American Crime Story" airs Tuesdays at 10pm on FX.
+Simpson: American Crime Story” is available to stream on FX NOW.